andrew henderson menu

 STEP 5 – Obtain Your Dominica Passport

-For that reason alone, it can be helpful to base yourself in one location while going through this process.
+For that reason alone, it can be helpful to base yourself in one location while going through the process.
 Everything you provide with your Dominica passport application has to have been issued within the previous 90 days.
-This means that there is a lot of coordination required on your part to pull everything together within the set timeframe.

 Expired Dominica passports can be renewed in any Dominica consulate.

-Other Ways to Get a Passport From Dominica
+Other Ways to Get a Dominican Passport

 Dominica Citizenship by Investment – Best Option?

-Dominica’s Real Estate Investment Options
+Dominica Citizenship by Investment Real Estate Options

-Nonetheless, you’re ostensibly buying something of value that you can resell a few years down the road.
-Some of these investments will allow full ownership, but others are timeshares or undivided shares, which can greatly impact resale value and your use of the property.
+Some of these investments will allow full ownership, but others are timeshares or undivided shares, which can greatly impact the resale value and use of the property.

-Finally, while $200,000 is the minimum, the developers will have options well above the $200,000 price.
+Finally, while US$200,000 is the minimum, some of the developers will have options well above that price.

 Anichi Resort & Spa

-Anichi Resort & Spa is a member of Marriott’s Autograph Collection.
-The resort is located on 12 acres of one of the few beaches on the island – the picturesque Picard Beach in Portsmouth.
-There are a total of 128 rooms with private dip pools, pool lounges, swim-up bars, specialty restaurants, a ballroom, and a spa.
+The resort is located on 12 acres of one of the few beaches on the island – the picturesque Picard Beach in Portsmouth – with a total of 128 rooms with private dip pools, pool lounges, swim-up bars, specialty restaurants, a ballroom and a spa.

-There are two purchase options available to citizenship by investment applicants:
+There are two purchase options available:

-2. Freehold Suites.
-You can purchase a Calypso Suite for $300,000 or a Swim-up Suite for $320,000.
+• Freehold suites: You can purchase a Calypso Suite for US$300,000 or a Swim-up Suite for US$320,000.

 Bois Cotlette

 Bois Cotlette is one of the oldest surviving estates in Dominica, dating back to the early French settlements of the 1720s.
-The estate is hidden in a valley and maintains the plantation architecture of its early days.
-The plantation still grows coffee, sugar, and cocoa and produces chocolate.

-Jungle Bay EcoVillas
+Jungle Bay Resort and EcoVillas

-By purchasing one preferred share in the Sanctuary Rainforest Eco Resort and Spa you will earn Dominican citizenship along with annual dividends once the resort is operational.
 You and a family member will be allowed to stay at the resort for up to seven days during the high season and 14 days during the low season each year.

 As with the other investment options, you can resell your preferred share to another investor after five years and retain your Dominican citizenship.
-You can learn more about the resort here.

 Secret Bay Residences